Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 Falling from high heights

-Falls from high heights are perhaps some of the most prevalent causes of spinal cord injury.
-Despite the fact that the spinal cord is surrounded by the spinal canal (the bones) the spine is a very fragile part of the human body.
-When a person falls from a height, it is not just their body weight, but the forces of gravity that place added pressure on a part of the body unable to deal with it.
+Falls from high heights are perhaps some of the most common causes of an injury to the spinal cord.
+Even though the spinal cord is surrounded by the spinal canal (the bones), the spine is a very fragile part of the human body.
+When a person falls from a height, it is not just their body weight, but the forces of gravity that place added pressure on the part of the body unable to deal with it.

-Being the victim of a violent attack examples being
+Being the victim of violent attack examples being

 - getting shot in the back